quocthai9120/Image-Captioning/docs/index.md

 ![Data Examples](https://github.com/quocthai9120/Image-Captioning/blob/main/docs/example_images_with_captions.png?raw=true)

 ## Pre-process caption data:
 - Add `<start>` and `<end>` tokens.
-We want to let the decoder learns where to start and end a particular sequence sequence, so we decide to add to our captions `<start>` and `<end>` tokens, making the format of each captioon becomes `<start>`[`caption`]`<end>`.
+We want to let the decoder learns where to start and end a particular sequence sequence, so we decide to add to our captions `<start>` and `<end>` tokens, making the format of each caption becomes `<start>`[`caption`]`<end>`.
 Furthermore, as we pass the captions around as fixed size Tensors, we need to pad captions (which are naturally of varying length) to the same length with `<pad>` tokens.
 - Processing format: captions fed to the model must be an `Int` tensor of dimension `N, L` where `L` is the padded length.
 - Tokenization: We created a dictionary that maps all unique words to a numberical index.
 Thus, every word we come across will have a corresponding integer value that can be found in this dictionary.

 ## Image transformation & normalization:
-To improve the model quality, it is reasonable to have the images have similar format.
+To improve the model quality, it is reasonable to have the images with similar format.
 We decide to reach this goal by performing transformation and normalization to the images.
 Particularly, for each image, we resize it to a unique size of (256 x 256), then normalize it using the mean and standard deviation of ImageNet.
 Here, resizing the images to a unique size would make our model learns easier, and normalizing it using the mean and standard deviation of ImageNet is reasonable since the ImageNet dataset contains millions of images, making the mean and standard deviation a great value for normalizatioon.
 Below, we would include a table containing the mean and standard deviation of each channel:

 |                    | Channel 1 | Channel 2 | Channel 3 |
 |--------------------|-----------|-----------|-----------|